alecmuffett/draft-muffett-end-to-end-secure-messaging/draft-muffett-end-to-end-secure-messaging-01.md

 1. The hash of the content does not exist amongst the following set of hashes: ...
 1. The content was matched by a machine-learning classifier with the following training set: ...

-## Conversation Metadata
+## Conversation Metadata as **OPTIONAL** PCASM

-Examples of Conversation Metadata are given in the main text.
+Examples of Conversation Metadata would include, non-exclusively:

+1. maillist email addresses
+1. maillist server names
+1. group titles
+1. group topics
+1. group icons
+1. group participant lists

 ## Non-PCASM